 A licensed insolvency practitioner can evaluate whether a company can be rescued or sold as a viable legal entity again, providing valuable insights and guidance on the most appropriate course of action.

-Promptly seeking professional advice when addressing insolvency issues is crucial in minimizing the risk of further financial deterioration and maximizing the chances of a successful outcome for the company and its stakeholders.
+Promptly seeking professional advice when addressing insolvency issues is crucial in minimising the risk of further financial deterioration and maximising the chances of a successful outcome for the company and its stakeholders.

 An insolvency practitioner can also help ensure that all legal requirements are fulfilled during the closure process, protecting the interests of the company’s directors, employees trade suppliers, and creditors alike.